sourcegraph/handbook/content/engineering/roles.md

 ## Switching roles

 Switching between an individual contributor role and a people management role (or vice versa) is a role change (not a promotion or a demotion).
 Each role requires a different set of skills.
 Generally we expect people managers to have experience doing the role of their direct reports.
 If you wish to change roles, start a conversation with your manager and they will help come up with a personalized plan that makes sense for you and the team's situation.

+Refer to the section on [Temporary Management Positions](engineering-management.md#temporary-management-positions) for more information.